Alcyon: Cyclecars between wars

 In 1914, the company's name was changed to Automobiles Alcyon.
-After the war, the first model was a 1914 cc four-cylinder model, some examples of which were tuned and sold by the Lyons agent as Alycon-GLs and performed quite well in competition.
+The first post-war model, released in 1921, was the 1914 cc four-cylinder model, some examples of which were tuned and sold by the Lyons agent, M. Giroux, as Alycon-GL (Giroux Lyons) and performed quite well in competition.

 However, the car was not a success and did not sell well, so in 1923, Alcyon moved into the production of cyclecars, using 500 cc two-stroke flat-twin engines in a design bought from SIMA-Violet.

-Later the company manufactured another cyclecar of similar design, thought this one featured a single-cylinder engine.
-This proved a complete flop, and the company failed in 1928.
-Alcyon never sold cars again.
+By 1929 Alcyon realised that the cyclecar era was over, and discontinued car production.

 Trophée Gentil (1946-1963)

 In 1946, the "Gentil Trophy" was created in memory of the founder of Cycles Alcyon, who died that year.
 It was awarded for the "achievement of the year", and took the form of a work of art created by Carlo Sarrabezolles.
 Each National Federation expressed its choice and the winner had to obtain 70% of the votes to obtain this honorary title.